eglaubauf/egLib/README.md

 # egLib

-A collection of scripts for SideFx Houdini - free for all purposes - no selling/reselling
+A collection of scripts for SideFx Houdini

-### Features:

-#### Provided Scripts
+## Provided Scripts
-This library provides a set of Scripts:

 - autofocus.py - does as it says
 - connectPoints.py - connects polyPoints